nanopb/nanopb/docs/reference.md

 generated `.pb.c` files.
 The default setting is to use the smallest datatypes (least resources used).

-## Proto file options
+## Generator options

-The generator behaviour can be adjusted using several options, defined in the [nanopb.proto](https://github.com/nanopb/nanopb/blob/master/generator/proto/nanopb.proto) file in the generator folder.
+Generator options affect how the `.proto` files get converted to `.pb.c` and `.pb.h.` files.

+Most options are related to specific message or field in `.proto` file.
+The full set of available options is defined in [nanopb.proto](https://github.com/nanopb/nanopb/blob/master/generator/proto/nanopb.proto).
 Here is a list of the most common options, but see the file for a full list:

 * `max_size`: Allocated maximum size for `bytes` and `string` fields.
 For strings, this includes the terminating zero.
 * `max_length`: Maximum length for `string` fields.
 Setting this is equivalent to setting `max_size` to a value of length + 1.